SharePoint/sp-dev-training-spfx-extensions/Lab.md

     - **Which baseline packages do you want to target for your component(s)?**: SharePoint Online only (latest)
     - **Where do you want to place the files?**: Use the current folder
     - **Do you want to allow the tenant admin the choice of being able to deploy the solution to all sites immediately without running any feature deployment or adding apps in sites?**: No
-    - **Will the components in the solution require permissions to access web APIs that are unique and not shared with other components in the tenant?**: No
     - **Which type of client-side component to create?**: Extension
     - **What type of client-side extension to create?**: ListView Command Set
     - **What is your Command Set name?**: CommandSetDemo